Washington Mystics vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Mystics Home/Away Splits

-- The Mystics have been much better offensively at home, where they average 85.3 points per game, compared to on the road, where they score 76.5 per game.
-Defensively, they are better in home games, where they surrender 79.3 points per game, versus road games, where they let their opponents to score 81.3 per game.
+- The Mystics have been significantly better offensively at home, where they score 84.8 points per game, compared to road games, where they score 76.5 per game.
+Defensively, they are better at home, where they surrender 79.1 points per game, versus road games, where they let their opponents to score 81.3 per game.

-- Washington rebounds better at home than on the road (32.8 RPG at home, 32.4 on the road), and it holds its opponents to fewer boards in home games than in road games (35.2 at home, 37.1 on the road).
-On average, the Mystics collect more assists at home than on the road (19.1 at home, 17.8 on the road).
+- Washington rebounds better at home than on the road (32.7 RPG at home, 32.4 on the road), and it holds its opponents to fewer boards in home games than in road games (35.8 at home, 37.1 on the road).
+The Mystics average 1.5 more assists at home versus on the road in 2023 (19.3 at home, 17.8 on the road).

 Mystics Moneyline and ATS Records

-- The Mystics have won 68.8% of the games this season when they were the moneyline favorite (11-5).
+- The Mystics have been the moneyline favorite 17 total times this season.
+They've finished 12-5 in those games.

-- When they have played as a moneyline favorite with odds of -165 or shorter, the Mystics have an 8-3 record (winning 72.7% of their games).
+- The Mystics are 8-3 (winning 72.7% of their games) when they have played as a moneyline favorite of -165 or shorter.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.